lsr1991/ThinkingInJava/README.md

 # ThinkingInJava
-practice when learning _thinking in java_
+practice when learning _Thinking in Java_